Best 3D Printer of 2021

 Both are relatively intuitive and easy to use, though it can be a bit of a learning curve to understand the best strategy to orient models to minimize support.
 These printers are all compatible with any 405nm UV-curable resin but don't have the largest build areas.
 The Elegoo Mars has the most substantial build volume, measuring 120x68x165mm, followed by the Anycubic Photon S at 115x65x165mm, and the Anycubic Photon at 115x65x155mm.

 The final metric in our test — Support — accounts for the last 10% of the total score.
 3D printers are still a relatively immature technology — unfamiliar to most people — and having a helpful manufacturer can make all the difference between a quick fix or hours of frustration.
-We evaluated the different ways to contact the manufacturer, the helpfulness of the customer support, the warranty on each printer, and if there were instructional videos online.
+We evaluated the different ways to contact the manufacturer, the helpfulness of the customer support, and if there were instructional videos online.

-The trio of the MakerGear M2, the Anycubic Photon, and the Ultimaker 2+ makes up the top spot in this metric.
+The Dremel Digilab, the MakerGear M2, the Anycubic Photon, and the Ultimaker 2+ tie for the top spot in our final metric.
 Ultimaker only had a few support videos on their website, but it did have plenty of pictures.
-They have both email and phone numbers to contact and are available Mon-Fri, 9:00 am to 5:00 pm(ET).
+They have both email and phone numbers to contact and are usually available Mon-Fri, 9:00 am to 5:00 pm(ET).
 They responded very quickly to our questions and provided helpful links and instructions to fix our problem.
-There is also a 12-month warranty on their printer for the original purchaser — something to note if you are looking at a secondhand model.

-Anycubic has a few tutorial videos, and it's about average difficulty to get in touch with their customer support team via email, contact form, or an international phone number.
+Anycubic has a few tutorial videos, and we found it to be about the average amount of difficulty to get in touch with their customer support team via email, contact form, or an international phone number.
 We found their support team to be extremely helpful, even offering to place supports and slice a model with which we were struggling.
-Finally, it has a solid warranty — 3 months on the UV LED/LCD screen and 12 months on most other components.
 We found their customer support to be much more helpful in the past than in more recent times.
 It was much harder to contact them about the Anycubic Photon S than when we reached them regarding the Anycubic Photon.

-Next up are the Creality 3D Ender 3 Pro, the FlashForge Creator Pro, the Monoprice Maker Select V2, the Elegoo Mars, and the Monoprice Select Mini V2.
-All of these printers had a handful of videos, except for the Maker Select V2 and the Select Mini V2, which had none.
-The pair of Monoprice printers and the FlashForge Creator Pro, however, are the only ones in this group to have a USA contact number.
+Next up are the Creality 3D Ender 3 Pro, the FlashForge Creator Pro, the Elegoo Mars, and the Monoprice Select Mini V2.
+All of these printers had a handful of videos, except for the Select Mini V2, which had none.
 These manufacturers all had either email or support ticket methods of contact and were somewhat helpful to our questions.
 FlashForge was the most helpful, with Monoprice being the least.
-The Creator Pro shipped with the shortest warranty of 3 months, while the Monoprice models have a 12-month warranty.

 Hopefully, this review has helped you find the perfect 3D printer for your needs and budget, whether you are looking for a simple introductory model, a prosumer workhorse machine, or a bargain buy.
 We did all the research and bought all the best 3D printers around, so you don't have to.